FlowForma addressed construction site challenges and put the A14 Integrated Delivery Team on the road to process improvements and better governance.

 Increased efficiency is one benefit; another is better governance.
 At the end of a project, field teams are expected to hand over all of the data around its processes, providing an accurate audit trail of everything that happened.
 “Using FlowForma Process Automation, we can generate PDFs of the forms and push them through to our document control and records management people.
 It saves a lot of time, instead of having to find paperwork and scan it,” he said.

-This is why James wants to extend the role of FlowForma Process Automation to the wider businesses, where there are literally hundreds of processes that could be transformed into auditable flows.
-“It’s a potential game-changer,” he said.
+This is why The A14 IDT wants to extend the role of FlowForma Process Automation to the wider businesses, where there are literally hundreds of processes that could be transformed into auditable flows.
+“It’s a potential game-changer,” the IT Manager said.
 Another business benefit is the way FlowForma Process Automation integrates with the IDT’s reporting capabilities.
 Forms are captured in the same SQL database that’s used for business intelligence.
 “So if there’s a spike in drainage works, for example, we can align it with the Material Requisition form in FlowForma Process Automation.
 With the two data sets together you get a much better picture of what’s going on,” he said.

 Summing up, he said the ability to rapidly deploy multiple processes has been key to successful adoption.
 He also praised the way support has always been readily available.
 “It’s been a good vendor experience,” he commented.
 “FlowForma have been quick to respond to any queries and they are genuinely interested in our business.”